-What it’s offering: Chase has a dedicated COVID-19 page that offers advice on how to manage your accounts online and through the Chase Mobile app.
-If you’re having trouble making auto loan payments, you can enroll online for payment assistance.
+What it’s offering: Chase is offering relief if you’re having trouble making auto loan payments.
+For payment assistance, you can enroll online.
 And if your lease is about to end, Chase Auto is allowing customers to extend their lease agreements for up to six months by continuing to make monthly lease payments.
 Chase Auto is offering this assistance to bank customers as well as Aston Martin Financial Services, Jaguar Financial Group, Land Rover Financial Group, Maserati Capital USA, Mazda Capital Services, Subaru Motors Finance and Vroom Financial Services customers.

 Eligibility: Chase will handle requests for payment relief because of coronavirus-related financial hardship on an individual basis.
 With heavier-than-normal call volume, the bank encourages customers to contact the company through its mobile app or website if they need assistance.
 If you need to call, you’re encouraged to use the number on your monthly statement.